How much can a free CDN speed up your website?

 A selection of CDN providers across the market.

 For most sites, Cloudflare is the natural starting point.
 It operates nearly 300 data centres worldwide and includes DDoS protection, a Web Application Firewall, SSL/TLS encryption and DNS management on its free tier.
-That is a substantial feature set at no cost, which is why it remains one of the most widely used CDNs available.
+That is a substantial feature set at no cost, which is why it remains one of the most widely used CDN services available.

 The free tier exists because Cloudflare is betting that as your site grows, you will want paid features.
 That is a reasonable trade-off.
 You get genuine performance and security benefits from day one, and you can upgrade if your needs change.